(PHP 4 >= 4.0.4, PHP 5)

 <?php

-function wrap_call_user_func_array($c$a$p) {
+function wrap_call_user_func_array($c, $a, $p) {

-count($p)) {
+switch(count($p)) {

-2$c->{$a}($p[0], $p[1]); break;
+case 2: $c->{$a}($p[0], $p[1]); break;

-3$c->{$a}($p[0], $p[1], $p[2]); break;
+case 3: $c->{$a}($p[0], $p[1], $p[2]); break;

-4$c->{$a}($p[0], $p[1], $p[2], $p[3]); break;
+case 4: $c->{$a}($p[0], $p[1], $p[2], $p[3]); break;

-5$c->{$a}($p[0], $p[1], $p[2], $p[3], $p[4]); break;
+case 5: $c->{$a}($p[0], $p[1], $p[2], $p[3], $p[4]); break;

-call_user_func_array(array($c$a), $p); break;
+default: call_user_func_array(array($c, $a), $p); break;

 }